kgalli/cliw/README.md

 ## `cliw db`

 The `db` command is a wrapper for several database command line tools e.g. `psql`, `pg_dump` `pg_restore` to expose those via a streamlined simplified interface.
-Furthermore it is using one centralized configuration file to be able to connect to different data sources incl. support of data sources which can only be accessed via `SSH TUNNEL`.
-To remove the pain of installing all those tools locally official `docker` `docker` images are used.
+Furthermore, it is using one centralized configuration file (`data-sources.yaml`) to be able to connect to different data sources incl. support of data sources which can only be accessed via `SSH TUNNEL`.
+To remove the pain of installing all those tools locally official `docker` images are used.

-Currently only `Postgres` is supported but `MySQL` is already in development.
+Currently `Postgres` and `MySQL` are supported.

 ## `cliw secret`